Skip to main content

 Description of Best Practices

-• Clearly state diversity gender equality goals in corporate policy, vision, and mission statements and include them in external communication and outreach campaigns
+• Clearly state gender equality goals in corporate policy, vision, and mission statements and include them in external communication and outreach campaigns

 • Specifically, include employee development options, provisions for a safe and family-friendly workplace, and benefits[1] for employees with childcare duties in communication to different target groups